yagoliveira92/seafarer/README.md

 ## Passing Arguments

-`seafarer` allows you to pass arguments to the page that you are navigating to.
+`Seafarer` allows you to pass arguments to the page that you are navigating to.

 - Create a class that extends from `BaseArguments`.